novoda/novoda/style-guides/swift/README.markdown

 ### Protocols

-Following Apple's [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/#follow-case-conventions), protocols names that describe what something is should be a noun.
+Following Apple's [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/#follow-case-conventions), protocol names describing what something is should be a noun.
 Examples: `Collection`, `WidgetFactory`.
-Protocols names that describe an ability should end in -ing, -able, or -ible.
+Protocol names which describe an ability should end in -*ing*, -*able*, or -*ible*.
 Examples: `Equatable`, `Resizing`.

 ### Enumerations

-Following Apple's [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/#follow-case-conventions) for Swift 3, use lowerCamelCase for enumeration values.
+Following Apple's [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/#follow-case-conventions) for Swift 3, use `lowerCamelCase` for enumeration values.

 ```swift
 enum Shape {